Southern France Road Trip 2026: Route, Map & Provence

 - Route 2 – Relaxed via Switzerland/Burgundy: Munich → Basel → Beaune (Burgundy) → Avignon.
 1,250 km, somewhat slower, but significantly more scenic and with the opportunity for wine tasting in Beaune.

-- Route 3 – toll-free via Auvergne: Saarbrücken → Metz → Clermont-Ferrand → Nîmes.
+- Route 3 – Toll-free via Auvergne: Saarbrücken → Metz → Clermont-Ferrand → Nîmes.
 1,300 km, but completely without motorway tolls in France.
-However, this results in country road speeds and a longer travel time.
+However, this means driving at country road speeds and a longer journey time.

 Best places to stay overnight on the way to the South of France:

 - Lyon: 800 km from Frankfurt.
-Capital of French gastronomy – anyone staying overnight should definitely eat in one of Bouchon lyonnais Dining out (traditional Lyonnaise restaurant).
-Camping International de Lyon On the outskirts of the city, €36/night.
+Capital of French gastronomy – anyone staying overnight should definitely eat at a bouchon lyonnais (traditional Lyonnais restaurant).
+Camping International de Lyon on the outskirts of the city, €36/night.

 - Montélimar (Gateway to Provence): 1,000 km from Frankfurt.
-Small town in the Rhône Valley, here you can already feel the southern atmosphere.
-Camping La Farigoulette €26 per night.
-This is the perfect place to stay for those traveling the route in two days.
+A small town in the Rhône Valley, where you can already feel the southern atmosphere.
+Camping La Farigoulette is €26 per night.
+Ideal for those driving the route in two days.

 Is the A7 in France dangerous?
-My assessment: The A7 motorway between Lyon and Marseille is considered one of the most dangerous motorways in France – primarily due to the high volume of truck traffic and narrow lanes in the Rhône Valley.
-The bridges and tunnels south of Lyon are particularly problematic; rain makes the road slippery, and in summer, there are extreme traffic jams (up to six hours of standstill at the toll booths in July and August).
-My recommendation: drive the A7 early in the morning (5–7 a.m.) or at night to avoid the worst of the traffic.
-Alternatively, take the parallel national road.
-N7, the famous „Route du Soleil“ from the 1960s.
+My assessment: The A7 between Lyon and Marseille is considered one of the most dangerous motorways in France – primarily due to the high volume of truck traffic and narrow lanes in the Rhône Valley.
+Particularly problematic are the bridges and tunnels south of Lyon.
+Rain makes the road slippery, and in summer there are extreme traffic jams (up to 6 hours of standstill at the toll booths in July and August).
+My recommendation: drive the A7 early in the morning (5-7 am) or at night to avoid the traffic.
+Alternatively, take the parallel N7 national road, the famous "Route du Soleil" from the 1960s.

 French Riviera: Saint-Tropez, Nice and the most beautiful bays of the Mediterranean coast

-The French Riviera is the most glamorous section of every Southern France Road Trips.
-The approximately 120 km long coastline between Cassis and Menton boasts more luxury hotels, yacht harbors, and Michelin-starred restaurants than any other region in Europe – but also some of the most spectacular natural landscapes.
+The Côte d'Azur is the most glamorous stretch of any road trip through the South of France.
+The approximately 120 km of coastline between Cassis and Menton boasts more luxury hotels, yacht harbors, and Michelin-starred restaurants than any other region in Europe – but also some of the most spectacular natural landscapes.
 The combination of sophisticated elegance and rugged coastline is unique.

-Cassis and the Calanques: The picturesque port town lies just past Marseille.
-Cassis.
-The famous Calanques – Fjord-like rock inlets with turquoise water – are the absolute highlight of the coast.
-Accessible by hiking (Calanque de Port-Miou Reachable in 20 minutes, Calanque d'En-Vau (in 2 hours) or by boat (€24 per person for the 90-minute tour).
-Campervan pitch: Camping Les Cigales directly in Cassis, €42/night.
+Cassis and the Calanques: Just past Marseille lies the picturesque port town of Cassis.
+The famous Calanques – fjord-like rock inlets with turquoise water – are the absolute highlight of the coast.
+They can be reached by hiking (Calanque de Port-Miou in 20 minutes, Calanque d'En-Vau in 2 hours) or by boat (€24 per person for the 90-minute tour).
+Campervan pitches: Camping Les Cigales directly in Cassis, €42/night.

-Saint-Tropez: Probably the most famous small town in the world.
-A marina with luxury boats bigger than most houses.
-The old town with its ochre-colored facades is charming even without a budget for €1,000 cocktails.
-The historic market square Place des Lices (Market every Tuesday and Saturday) is the heart of local life.
-Beaches: Pampelonne Beach (12 km long dream beach with legendary beach clubs), Tahiti Beach (the original nudist beach legend of the 1960s).
+Saint-Tropez: Arguably the most famous small town in the world.
+Its marina is filled with luxury boats larger than most houses.
+The old town, with its ochre-colored facades, is charming even without a budget for €1,000 cocktails.
+The historic Place des Lices (market every Tuesday and Saturday) is the heart of local life.
+Beaches: Pampelonne Beach (a 12 km long dream beach with legendary beach clubs), Tahiti Beach (the original nudist beach legend of the 1960s).

-Cannes: Known for its film festival in May.
-Croisette (The riverside promenade) is sophisticated, the Rue d'Antibes the best shopping street.
-From Îles de Lérins with the monastery Saint-Honorate (Viticulture, visits possible) you have the best view of the coast.
+Cannes: Famous for its film festival in May.
+The Croisette (seafront promenade) is glamorous, and the Rue d'Antibes is the best shopping street.
+From the Îles de Lérins, with the Saint-Honorat Abbey (winegrowing, visits possible), you have the best view of the coast.

-Nice and the Arrière Pays: The Promenade des Anglais It is the most beautiful waterfront promenade in the world.
-Old Town (Old Town) with the daily Marché Saleya Course, the lookout hill Colline du Château overlooking the Baie des Anges.
-Plus: the Hinterland (Arrière-Pays) with mountain villages like Èze (Hexagonal village on a 429 m rock), Gourdon and Saint-Paul-de-Vence (Art Village).
+Nice and the Arrière-Pays: The Promenade des Anglais is the most beautiful waterfront promenade in the world.
+The Vieille Ville (Old Town) with its daily Cours Saleya market, and the Colline du Château viewpoint overlooking the Baie des Anges.
+Plus: the hinterland (Arrière-Pays) with hilltop villages like Èze (a hexagonal village perched on a 429-meter rock), Gourdon, and Saint-Paul-de-Vence (an arts village).

 Menton and the Italian border: The easternmost end of the Côte d'Azur.
-Known for lemons, Italian flair (right on the border), and the only Botanical Garden Southern France, which specializes entirely in tropical plants.
+Known for lemons, Italian flair (right on the border), and the only botanical garden in southern France that specializes entirely in tropical plants.

 Monaco (as a day trip): Only 15 km from Nice, but a separate state.
-Monte Carlo with its casino, the Prince's Palace, and the Oceanographic Museum.
-For motorhomes: parking is only permitted in designated areas (Parking des Pêcheurs, €6/hour).
+Monte Carlo with the casino, the Prince's Palace, and the Oceanographic Museum.
+By campervan: Parking only in designated areas (Parking des Pêcheurs, €6/hour).

 Provence self-drive tour: Lavender, wine and the most beautiful villages

-The Provence self-drive tour For many, this is the highlight of the Southern France Road Trips.
-Here you'll find classic postcard scenes: lavender fields stretching to the horizon, medieval mountain villages perched on rocky outcrops, vineyards producing rosé, olive groves with olive oil producers, and a cuisine that ranks among the best in France.
-Road trip Provence 1 week is ideal.
+A self-drive tour of Provence is the highlight of a road trip in the South of France for many.
+Here you'll find classic postcard views: lavender fields stretching to the horizon, medieval hilltop villages perched on rocky outcrops, vineyards producing rosé, olive groves dotted with olive oil producers, and cuisine that ranks among the best in France.
+A one-week road trip through Provence is ideal.

-Valensole and the lavender fields: The Valensole Plateau Northwest of Manosque lies the most famous lavender region in Europe.
-The main flowering period is from late June to mid-July, after which the lavender is harvested and distilled.
-The best photo spots: the solitary tree in the field near D6 south of Valensole (marked on Google Maps as "Lavandes arbre solitaire"), the Musée de la Lavande In Coustellet (interactive museum with distillation demonstration, €8).
-My tip: Come at 6:30 in the morning, the light is magical and you'll have the place to yourself.
+Valensole and the lavender fields: The Valensole Plateau northwest of Manosque is the most famous lavender region in Europe.
+The main flowering period is from late June to mid-July, when the lavender is harvested and distilled.
+The best photo spots: the solitary tree in the field near D6 south of Valensole (marked as "Lavandes arbre solitaire" on Google Maps), and the Musée de la Lavande in Coustellet (an interactive museum with a distillation demonstration, €8).
+My tip: Arrive at 6:30 a.m.; the light is magical and you'll have the place to yourself.

-Gordes and Roussillon – the iconic villages: Two of the most beautiful villages in France are only 15 km apart.
-Gordes is a village built entirely of light limestone on a rocky outcrop – the view from Point de Vue The view at the entrance to the town is considered one of the most photographed subjects in France.
-Roussillon On the contrary: built entirely of ochre-red clay rock, a red village against a backdrop of green forests.
-Both villages are narrow and steep – impassable for campervans; parking is available on the outskirts.
+Gordes and Roussillon – the iconic villages: Two of France's most beautiful villages are only 15 km apart.
+Gordes is a village built entirely of light limestone on a rocky outcrop – the view from the Pointe de Vue at the village entrance is considered one of the most photographed spots in France.
+Roussillon, in contrast, is built entirely of ochre-red clay, a red village against a backdrop of green forests.
+Both villages are narrow and steep – not accessible by campervan; parking is available on the outskirts.

-Aix-en-Provence: The historic capital of Provence, shaped by Paul Cézanne (his studio can be visited, €7).
-Cours Mirabeau It's the city's most elegant boulevard, with fountains and plane trees.
-A large market is held there on Wednesdays, Thursdays, and Saturdays.
-Place Richelme.
+Aix-en-Provence: The historic capital of Provence, shaped by Paul Cézanne (his studio is open to visitors, €7).
+The Cours Mirabeau is the city's most elegant boulevard, lined with fountains and plane trees.
+A large market takes place on the Place Richelme on Wednesdays, Thursdays, and Saturdays.
 Aix is the perfect base for a tour of Provence – you can park your campervan here and take day trips in all directions.

 Wine regions of Provence:

-- Côtes de Provence: The largest growing region, primarily for rosé.
+- Côtes de Provence: The largest growing region, especially Rosé.
 Top châteaux: Château Miraval (since 2012 Brad Pitt), Château Sainte-Roseline.

 - Châteauneuf-du-Pape: One of the world's most famous red wines.
 A small village with the ruins of a papal palace on the Rhône plateau.
 Tasting €10–20.

-Top day trips in Provence: The Gorges du Verdon (Canyon with turquoise river, 30 km long „Grand Canyon“ of Europe), Les Baux-de-Provence (Rock village with light show in old quarries), Isle-sur-la-Sorgue (Sundays are the largest antiques market in southern France).
+Top day trips in Provence: The Gorges du Verdon (canyon with turquoise river, 30 km long „Grand Canyon“ of Europe), Les Baux-de-Provence (rock village with light show in old quarries), Isle-sur-la-Sorgue (on Sundays the largest antiques market in southern France).

 Camargue on the map of southern France: Flamingos, horses and wild nature

-The Camargue is on the Map of Southern France Easy to find: the Rhône Delta between Nîmes in the north, Arles in the northeast, and Montpellier in the west.
+The Camargue is easy to find on a map of southern France: the Rhône delta between Nîmes in the north, Arles in the northeast, and Montpellier in the west.
 This approximately 900 km² wetland is a UNESCO Biosphere Reserve and the most important natural area in southern France.
 For many travelers, it's the emotional surprise of their road trip – quieter, wilder, and more pristine than anything on the Côte d'Azur.

-Arles – Gateway to the Camargue: The ancient Roman city was later home to Vincent van Gogh, who painted some of his most famous works here (Café terrace in the evening, Les Alyscamps).
-The Roman amphitheater (UNESCO World Heritage Site, €9 entrance fee) is still used for bullfights today.
-Vincent van Gogh Foundation Features rotating exhibitions (€12).
-Large market on Thursdays and Saturdays.
-Boulevard des Lices.
+Arles – Gateway to the Camargue: This ancient Roman city was later home to Vincent van Gogh, who painted some of his most famous works here (Café Terrasse in the evening, Les Alyscamps).
+The Roman amphitheater (UNESCO World Heritage Site, €9 entrance fee) is still used for bullfights.
+The Fondation Vincent van Gogh presents rotating exhibitions (€12).
+A large market takes place on the Boulevard des Lices on Thursdays and Saturdays.

-Parc Ornithologique de Pont de Gau: The most important bird sanctuary in the Camargue – over 300 bird species, including the pink orchid Flamingos, for which the region is world-famous.
+Pont de Gau Ornithological Park: The most important bird sanctuary in the Camargue – home to over 300 bird species, including the pink flamingos for which the region is world-famous.
 Admission: €7.50, plan for a 2–3 hour visit.
 Best time to see flamingos: March to June (breeding season).
 Magnificent boardwalks through the marshland.

 Saintes-Maries-de-la-Mer: The heart of the Camargue – a pilgrimage town on the Mediterranean with a medieval fortified church.
 Legend has it that Mary Magdalene and Mary Salome landed here after the crucifixion.
-Every year on May 24th/25th, the Gypsy pilgrimage Instead – thousands of Roma and Sinti make a pilgrimage here.
+Every year on May 24th/25th, the Gitan pilgrimage takes place – thousands of Roma and Sinti make the journey here.
 A fascinating experience if you're there at the right time.

-White Camargue horses and black bulls: The wild ones Camargue horses They have been bred here for 4,500 years and are one of the oldest horse breeds in the world.
-Organized Horse safaris Tours through the marshland start from €35 per person (1 hour) to €85 (full day with picnic).
-Managers (Camargue cowboys) ride these horses to round up the black fighting bulls.
+White Camargue horses and black bulls: The wild Camargue horses have been bred here for 4,500 years and are one of the oldest horse breeds in the world.
+Organized horse safaris through the marshland start at €35 per person (1 hour) and go up to €85 (full day with picnic).
+The manadiers (Camargue cowboys) ride these horses to herd the black fighting bulls.

-Aigues-Mortes: The perfectly preserved 13th-century fortress town with its complete city walls.
-King Louis IX once gathered his crusaders here before their departure.
-Tower tours (Tour de ConstanceEntrance is mandatory (€9).
-All around are the famous...
-Salt pans with the pink salt – the salt pans turn pink at the end of summer due to the algae that come in from the sea.
+Aigues-Mortes: This perfectly preserved 13th-century fortified town boasts a complete city wall.
+King Louis IX once assembled his crusading troops here before their departure.
+A visit to the tower (Tour de Constance) is a must (€9).
+Surrounding the town are the famous salt marshes with their pink salt – the salt pans turn pink at the end of summer due to the seaweed that washes in from the sea.

-Campervan pitches Camargue: The entire region is a nature reserve; wild camping is strictly prohibited.
-Top spots: Camping Le Clos du Rhône (€38/night, directly on the river), Camping La Petite Camargue (€32/night, pool), Aire de Camping-Car Saintes-Maries-de-la-Mer (€12/night, basic, but in a fantastic location).
+Campervan pitches in the Camargue: The entire region is a nature reserve; wild camping is strictly prohibited.
+Top spots: Camping Le Clos du Rhône (€38/night, directly on the river), Camping La Petite Camargue (€32/night, pool), Aire de Camping-Car Saintes-Maries-de-la-Mer (€12/night, basic, but fantastic location).

 Camping in the South of France: pitches, costs and rules for motorhomes

-Southern France is one of the best places for Camping and motorhome travel developed countries in Europe.
-The infrastructure is excellent – over 8,000 campsites, around 3,000 Aires de Camping-Car (Motorhome pitches) and a camper-friendly culture.
-Prices are higher than in Spain or Portugal, but the quality is usually premium.
+Southern France is one of the best-equipped countries in Europe for camping and motorhome travel.
+The infrastructure is excellent – over 8,000 campsites, around 3,000 motorhome pitches, and a camper-friendly culture.
+Prices are higher than in Spain or Portugal, but the quality is generally premium.

 Parking space categories in France:

 - 5-star premium camping: €50–90 per night in high season, with pool, entertainment, restaurants, and water park.
 Examples: Yelloh!
-Village, Castle Camping.
-Useful for families, overkill for couples.
+Village, Castel Camping.
+Suitable for families, overkill for couples.

 - 3-4 star camping: €28-45/night, solid infrastructure without luxury.
 Best category for value for money.
 The majority of all campsites fall into this category.

-- Municipal Camping: €12–22 per night, municipal campsites, basic but adequate (water, electricity, sanitary facilities).
+- Municipal campsites: €12–22 per night, basic but adequate (water, electricity, sanitary facilities).
 Often located in small towns directly on the river.

-- France Passion: A network of farmers and wineries offering free camping pitches (in exchange for purchasing farm products). €30/year membership, 10,000+ pitches.
+- A network of farmers and wineries offering free camping pitches (in exchange for purchasing farm products). €30/year membership, 10,000+ pitches.
 A hidden gem for wine lovers.

 Wild camping in southern France: Officially prohibited with fines of €35–150.
 In practice, enforcement varies greatly from region to region.
-Strictly controlled: Côte d'Azur (Saint-Tropez, Nice, Cannes – active clearing is underway here), Calanques National Park (no parking for campers), coastal sections.
+Strictly controlled: Côte d'Azur (Saint-Tropez, Nice, Cannes – where campers are actively cleared), Calanques National Park (camping prohibited), coastal areas.
 More relaxed: Camargue hinterland, Luberon mountains, wine regions.
-Rule: Do not park directly by the sea, do not put out awnings/tables/chairs (this is considered camping), do not make noise, do not leave any rubbish.
+Rules: Do not park directly by the sea, do not set up awnings/tables/chairs (this is considered camping), do not make noise, and do not leave any trash.

 My top 5 campsites in the South of France: